jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 ### Character Type

-A `char` in Rust is a four-byte unicode code point.
+A `char` in Rust is a four-byte unicode scalar value.

 ```rust
 let c = 'z';